aemkei/jsfuck/README.md

 ## Numbers

-Use booleans and bitshift operators to create numbers:
+Instead of `+` we could use booleans and bitshift operators to create numbers:

 ```js
 true >> false         // 1